Good to know

 )

-To safely work with database credentials one option is to store them as environmental variables in R. This allows for example to have scripts on GitHub without sharing them.
-Restart R after adding variables to be able to access them.
-Ask Allert for the host, username and password and then add them in your environment like this:
+To safely work with database credentials, one option is to store them as environmental variables in R. This allows, for example, to have shared scripts on GitHub without storing the credentials online.
+Ask Allert for the host, username and password and then add them in your environment as indicated below.
+After adding the credentials to the R-environment, restart R and access should be available and the scripts should run succesfully.

 # open .Renviron to edit